Entry Into Life VI

 Daily Words of God Excerpt 568

-Until people have experienced God’s work and gained the truth, it is Satan’s nature that takes charge and dominates them from within.
+Until people have experienced God’s work and understood the truth, it is Satan’s nature that takes charge and dominates them from within.
 What, specifically, does that nature entail?
 For example, why are you selfish?
 Why do you protect your own position?
-Why are your emotions so strong?
-Why do you like those unrighteous things?
+Why do you have such strong emotions?
+Why do you enjoy those unrighteous things?
 Why do you like those evils?
-What is the basis for your liking such things?
+What is the basis for your fondness for such things?
 Where do these things come from?
 Why are you so happy to accept them?
-By now, you all have come to understand that the main reason behind all these things is that they contain Satan’s poison.
-As for what Satan’s poison is, it can be fully expressed with words.
-For example, if you ask some evildoers why they act that way, they will answer, “Every man for himself and the devil take the hindmost.”
+By now, you have all come to understand that the main reason behind all these things is that Satan’s poison is within man.
+So what is Satan’s poison?
+How can it be expressed?
+For example, if you ask, “How should people live?
+What should people live for?” people will answer, “Every man for himself and the devil take the hindmost.”
 This single phrase expresses the very root of the problem.
-The logic of Satan has become people’s lives.
-No matter what people pursue after, they do it for themselves.
-People all think that since it is every man for himself and the devil take the hindmost, they should live for their own sakes, doing everything in their power to secure a good position and what food and clothing they need.
-“Every man for himself and the devil take the hindmost”—this is the life and the philosophy of man, and it also represents human nature.
-This statement is precisely Satan’s poison, and when internalized by people, it becomes their nature.
-Satan’s nature is exposed through these words; they completely represent it.
-This poison becomes people’s lives as well as the foundation of their existence, and corrupted humanity has been consistently dominated by this poison for thousands of years.
-Everything Satan does is for the sake of its own appetite, ambitions, and aims; it wishes to surpass God, break free of God, and to seize control of all things created by God.
+Satan’s philosophy and logic has become people’s lives.
+No matter what people pursue after, they do it for themselves—and so they live only for themselves.
+“Every man for himself and the devil take the hindmost”—this is the life philosophy of man, and it also represents human nature.
+These words have already become the nature of corrupt mankind, the true portrait of corrupt mankind’s satanic nature, and this satanic nature has already become the basis for corrupt mankind’s existence; for several thousand years, corrupt mankind has lived by this venom of Satan, right up to the present day.
+Everything that Satan does is for the sake of its own appetite, ambitions, and aims; it wishes to surpass God, to break free of God, and to seize control of all things created by God.
 Today, such is the extent that people have been corrupted by Satan: They all have satanic natures, they all try to deny and oppose God, they want to control their own fates and try to oppose the orchestrations and arrangements of God—their ambitions and appetites are exactly the same as Satan’s.
 Therefore, man’s nature is Satan’s nature.
-Actually, a lot of people’s mottos and wise sayings represent human nature and reflect the essence of human corruption.
+In fact, many people’s mottos and wise sayings represent human nature and reflect the essence of human corruption.
 The things that people choose are their own preferences, and they all represent people’s dispositions and pursuits.
 In every word a person says, and everything they do, no matter how disguised it is, they cannot cover up their nature.
 For example, the Pharisees usually preached quite nicely, but when they heard the sermons and truths expressed by Jesus, rather than accepting them, they condemned them.
 This exposes the Pharisees’ nature and essence of being sick of and hating the truth.
-Some people speak quite prettily and are good at pretending, but once others have interacted with them for a while, the others find that their nature is deeply cunning and dishonest.
+Some people speak quite prettily and are good at disguising themselves, but after others associate with them for a while, the others find that their nature is deeply cunning and dishonest.
 After a long time of associating with them, everyone else discovers their essence and nature.
-In the end, others will come to a certain conclusion: These people never speak a word of truth, and are deceitful people.
-This statement speaks to their nature; it is the best illustration and evidence of their nature and essence.
-Their philosophy for living is to not tell anyone the truth, and also to not believe anyone.
-Man’s satanic nature contains a great deal of philosophy.
-Sometimes you yourself are not even aware of that and do not understand it, yet every moment of your life is based on it.
-Moreover, you think that this philosophy is quite correct, reasonable, and not mistaken.
-This is sufficient to illustrate that Satan’s philosophy has become the nature of people, and they are living in complete accordance with them, thinking this way of living to be good, and without any sense of repentance at all.
-Therefore, they are constantly revealing a satanic nature, and in all regards, they constantly live by satanic philosophy.
+In the end, the others draw the following conclusion: They never speak a word of truth, and are deceitful.
+This statement represents such people’s nature; it is the best illustration and proof of their nature and essence.
+Their philosophy of life is to not tell anyone the truth, as well as to not trust anyone.
+Man’s satanic nature contains a great deal of satanic philosophies and poisons.
+Sometimes you yourself are not even aware of them, and do not understand them; nevertheless, every moment of your life is based on these things.
+Moreover, you think that these philosophies are quite correct and reasonable, and not at all mistaken.
+This suffices to show that Satan’s philosophies have become people’s nature, and that they are living in complete accordance with them, thinking this way of living to be good, and without any sense of repentance at all.
+Therefore, they are constantly revealing their satanic nature, and in all aspects, they continue to live by Satan’s philosophies.
 Satan’s nature is humanity’s life, and it is humanity’s nature and essence.

 Daily Words of God Excerpt 569